 For example, a surgeon performs a procedure to remove a bone cyst in the upper arm of the patient, but due to some complications, the surgeon was not able to completely excise the bone cyst.
 In this case, a reduced service modifier will be added as the procedure was not fully successful.

 CPT modifiers require supplemental reports to the health insurance payer.
 There should be the highest level of specificity and provide as much documentation as possible.
 If a modifier is left without required justification then the claim may very well be rejected.
 To avoid this situation it will be in your great interest to outsource this service to an experienced and reliable source, permitting them to handle your RCM cycle.

 The medical industry is constantly undergoing evolution.
-On one hand, compliance and self-pay are exponentially increasing, while on the other hand standards and regulatory requirements are demanding more time and efforts from the practices.
+On one hand, compliance and self-pay are exponentially increasing, while on the other hand standards and regulatory requirements are demanding more time and effort from the practices.
 Medical coding is one of the most crucial activities which have control over a practice’s financial health.
 As mentioned earlier, it would lead to the practice’s exposure to serious risk if proper focus and expertise along with effective infrastructure are not provided to assist the coding process.
-Just to organize the bills and sending it is not enough. iPatientCare provides experienced coders with specialty-specific expertise.
-They are aware of all CPT codes and are expert in tracking each record with its status and eliminating all errors and manual processes.
+Just organizing the bills and sending them is not enough. iPatientCare provides experienced coders with specialty-specific expertise.
+They are aware of all CPT codes and are experts in tracking each record with its status and eliminating all errors and manual processes.
 Also, the coding process will be tailored to meet the unique principles of your practice.
-So availing these services will lead to increase in cash flow, improvement in claims submission, compliance risk will be reduced, will be dealing with the team (iPatientCare) that has in-depth knowledge about Revenue Cycle Management and seamless integration with the Medical Billing System.
-This way you are hands-free with this burden and can concentrate on core activities and improving your practice’s productivity.
+So availing of these services will lead to an increase in cash flow, improvement in claims submission, compliance risk will be reduced, will be dealing with the team (iPatientCare) that has in-depth knowledge about Revenue Cycle Management and seamless integration with the Medical Billing System.
+This way you are hands-free with this burden and can concentrate on core activities and improve your practice’s productivity.